-- To enable students to achieve proficiency in academic writing - effectively use the language to persuade others - appreciate the nuances of the language and engage an audience - use advanced tools of language to improve communicative competence - prepare for professional demands at the workplace - give concrete expression to the plans and goals
+- To enable students to achieve proficiency in academic writing - effectively use the language to persuade others - appreciate the nuances of the language and engage an audience - use advanced tools of language to improve communicative competence - prepare for professional demands at the workplace - give concrete expression to the plans and goals j.

-- i.
-Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - j.
 Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.